 Edit State Allows the user to change the ticket state (Open, Closed, Pending and any custom state).
-This is open their ticket.

-NOT required for clients to close their tickets.
-This permissions would, in fact, allow them to rethem and users with the Support Staff permission.
-The user also needs the Create privilege.
+This is NOT required for clients to close their tickets.
+This privilege would, in fact, allow them to re-open their ticket.
 Moreover, this allows the user to publish / unpublish tickets, posts and attachments.